-Letters of intent are required for HBCU-UP submissions, except Broadening Participation Research Centers.
+Letters of intent are required for HBCU-UP submissions, except for proposals for the Broadening Participation Research Centers track.

 All letters of intent must be submitted via Research.gov.
-A separate letter of intent is requested for each application for Targeted Infusion Project, Broadening Participation Research Project, Research Initiation Award or Implementation/ACE Implementation Project proposal that will be submitted from an eligible institution.
-Letters of Intent are not required for BPRC proposals.
+A separate letter of intent is requested for each proposal for Targeted Infusion Projects, Research on Broadening Participation in STEM Projects, Research Initiation Awards, or Implementation Project proposals that will be submitted from an eligible institution.
+Letters of Intent are not required for Broadening Participation Research Center proposals.